-Christy Newman is Professor at the UNSW Centre for Social Research in Health and Associate Dean Engagement and Impact for UNSW Arts, Design and Architecture.
-They are a queer/bi+ and non-binary person, and use the pronouns they/them.
+Professor Christy E. Newman (they/them) is a social researcher of health, gender and sexuality at the Centre for Social Research in Health and Associate Dean Engagement and Impact in UNSW Arts, Design and Architecture.

 Selected past projects include: